 Integration with other management system standards

-ISO 14001 follows Annex SL, which sets out the high-level structure, core text for sub-clauses and requirements, and a number of common terms and core definitions for newer ISO management system standards.
+ISO 14001 follows Annex SL, which sets out the high-level structure, core text for sub-clauses and requirements, and several common terms and core definitions for newer ISO management system standards.

 Find out more information about integrating your management systems